 Formerly known as the Ski Train, Amtrak has reintroduced its route between Denver's Union Station and Winter Park Resort for skiers and boarders looking for a relaxed ride to the slopes.
 Running Saturdays, Sundays and first Fridays during the winter months Jan.
-5–March 25 for the 2018 season, the trip takes only two hours.
+TBA–March TBA for the 2019 season, the trip takes only two hours.

 Recently deemed the “No. 1 North American Train Trip” by National Geographic Traveler, this memorable route winds through the remote wilderness of the San Juan National Forest.
 While dual-activity packages are available year-round, the Snowmobile Adventure Package is especially popular — ditto for The Polar Express™, a magical journey to the North Pole that satisfies wide-eyed kiddos and non-believers alike.

 This Cañon City gem presents multiple trip options, including a Santa Express Train in November and December, when pajama-wearing adolescents and their parents clamber aboard for a scenic jaunt to a twinkly replica of St. Nick’s hangout.
 Or, get a head start on your resolution to be more romantic (or nicer to your mate) and book a three-course New Year’s Eve dinner for two in a glass-domed rail car.